osaether/bthome_temp_sensor/README.rst

 It advertises in the `BTHome <https://bthome.io>`_ format.

 The sensor is configured to advertise every 1 seconds, and to send a notification with the current temperature.
-The default sensor is the TMP112, but it can be changed to the DS18B20 by setting the `CONFIG_SENSOR_DS18B20` Kconfig option.
+The default sensor is the TMP112, but it can be changed to the DS18B20 by selecting the `CONFIG_SENSOR_DS18B20` Kconfig option.

 Requirements
 ************